lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/6_Use_ML_container_to_create_your_own_ML_model.md

 # Use a GCE ML Deep Learning Container

 ### Why do this
- - You want to create and run your own machine learning model(s) at scale
+ - CREATE and run your own machine learning model(s) at scale
- - You want to work with GPUs and/or TPUs for TensorFlow without having to install drivers
+ - WORK with GPUs and/or TPUs for TensorFlow without having to install drivers
- - You want to use containers
+ - USE machine learning containers

 ### What is this
  - Ability to quickly spin up a container on GCP with machine learning libraries pre-installed